-M1.
-The choice is from MIDI CC controllers plus channel aftertouch, pitchbend, CV inputs 1-4, keyboard note value, velocity, global LFOs 1-4 and global EGs 1-4.
+M1 .
+The choice is from MIDI CC controllers plus channel aftertouch, pitchbend, CV inputs 1-4, keyboard note value, velocity, global LFOs 1-4, global EGs 1-4 and any of the 16 advanced modulation outputs (see section 17.4).
 At the bottom of the display a longer name for the chosen source is displayed (MIDI mod wheel in the screenshot shown above) and the current value of the controller.
-The same options are available to set the M2, M3 and M4 modulation sources under M2, M3 and M4.
+The same options are available to set the M2 , M3 and M4 modulation sources under M2, M3 and M4.

-17.7 EG Triggers
+17.8 EG Triggers